Running Exosphere

 Then, open in your browser: http://app.exosphere.localhost:8000

-When you save a file in your editor, elm-live will detect and recompile your changes, then hot-reload the app in your browser.
-(Be aware that hot-reloading will occasionally fail, and you'll need to refresh your web browser to see your changes.)
+When you save a file in your editor, elm-watch will detect and recompile your changes, then hot-reload the app in your browser.
+(Be aware that hot-reloading can occasionally fail; if it does, you can refresh your web browser to see your changes.)

 Running on a Production Server